 - Take it to a mechanic to have it inspected for any issues.
-Let them know you’re thinking about buying it, and you want them to be completely honest with you about the vehicle’s condition.
+Let them know you’re thinking about buying it and you’d like their feedback on the vehicle’s condition.

 - Make sure you ask questions about how the vehicle has been maintained.
 Good owners will have a complete maintenance history to show you.
-Also, ask about any breakdowns, accidents and other incidents that could affect the vehicle.
+Also, ask about any breakdowns, accidents, and other incidents that could’ve affected the vehicle.

 How to Buy a Used Car From a Dealer

 Buying a used car from a dealer often lends a little more confidence in your purchase, but it doesn’t mean you’re absolved of doing your due diligence.
 If you’re considering buying a dealer’s used car, make sure you:

 - Can get a warranty.
 Most legitimate dealers should be willing to offer some type of warranty on the vehicle.

 - Take it for a test drive.
 Never purchase a car – even from a reputable dealer – without driving it first.